ChestersGarage/cacti-aio/README.md

 ### My Setup

 This is how I run this cacti container.
 It sets up all of the configuration and data folders in one place.
-And it launches with the --rm option to remove the container when it's stopped.
-This assures the self-recovery features a kept up to date.
-(I know it's controversial to provide passwords on the command line, but that's how it staying for the near future, at least.
-Later, I'll add decryption and/or file injection.)
+And it launches with the "--rm" option to remove the container when it's stopped.

 > docker run -d --rm \
 > --net='bridge' \